pathoam/solana/bench-exchange/README.md

     - Offer - the contract address of an asset and an amount of the asset for sale by the maker
     - Accept - the contract address of a asset and an amount of the asset accepted as compensation by the maker
     - Expiration - a unix timestamp denoting the time of expiration of the order
-    - Execution options - optional parameters for trade clearing/settlement
+    - OrderOptions - optional parameters for trade execution/settlement behavior
 - Offer/Accept
+  - Are used to specify the terms of an Order.
+The order issuer elects to offer certain assetAmounts and to accept as others as payment
-  - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units (lamports)
+  - An AssetAmount (improve name) consists of an asset as identified by its contract address and an amount of that asset in base units
-  - The Offer and Accept fields should be vectors populated by between 1 and n AssetAmounts where n is a small number (10?)
+  - The Offer and Accept fields should be vectors populated by between 1 and n AssetAmounts where n is a small number (3-5).
-  - for efficient handling and execution, should be 1:1, 1:n, or n:1, not n:n
+  - for efficient handling and execution, should be limited to 1:1, 1:n, or n:1, not n:n
+  - The point of these multi-asset orders is to improve the marginal utility of capital for traders in a way that is intrinsic to the exchange and does not require rebates or grant programs to incentivize market makers.
+They are not an MVP feature.
 - Orders
   - The result of a successful order request.
 Orders are stored in accounts owned by the submitter of the order request.
 They can only be